-Our family support and liaison service offers one-to-

-one support and facilitation of peer support sessions at Wat Tyler Country Park.
-Benefits of this service include helping young people transition to adult services and greater independence, giving family members the opportunity to talk through their concerns and difficulties, respite and education sign-posting, as well as helping to prepare for re-assessment around their Education, Health & Care Plan.
+Our family support and liaison service offered one-toone support to new families, Counselling coordinations and the facilitation of peer support sessions at Wat Tyler Country Park.
+Benefits of this service included helping young people transition to adult services and greater independence via our Skills 4 Life service, giving family members the opportunity to talk through their concerns and difficulties, respite and education signposting, as well as helping to prepare for re-assessment around their Education, Health & Care Plan.